labs15-career-endorsement-tracker/frontend/README.md

 #### [Back end](https://github.com/labs15-career-endorsement-tracker/backend) built using:

+#### PostgreSQL

+- PostgreSQL is a type of relational database that is open source and freely available for anyone to use.
+- SQL databases have a reputation for being more reliable because they have been tried and tested longer than their NoSQL counterparts.
+- The source code for PostgreSQL was developed by a large community that has created numerous online resources for support.
+- The strongly-typed schemas with a SQL database leave very little room for errors.

 #### Node.js

 - Node.js offers easy scalability because it can handle a large number of simultaneous connections with high throughput.